Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

      Services started.
 Now you can point your browser to http://localhost:8080/AirportDemo to see real-time data.
      ```

-   - for running the demo against _Redpanda Self-Hosted_:
+   - For running the demo against _Redpanda Self-Hosted_:
      ```sh
      $ ./start_demo_redpanda.sh
      ...